-UF Health Shands Hospital ranks among the nation’s top hospitals in five specialties.
+UF Health Shands Hospital ranks among the nation’s top hospitals in many specialties.

-As a perennial leader in health care in Florida, University of Florida Health Shands Hospital is once again recognized by U.S. News & World Report’s Best Hospitals rankings for excellence in adult patient care, with five medical specialties ranked among the nation’s elite.
-Combined with the four pediatric specialties ranked in the nation’s top 50 by U.S. News & World Report, UF Health Shands has nine specialties recognized.
+As a perennial leader in health care in Florida, University of Florida Health Shands Hospital is once again recognized by the U.S. News & World Report’s Best Hospitals rankings for excellence in adult patient care, with seven medical specialties ranked among the nation’s elite.
+Combined with the five pediatric specialties ranked in the nation’s top 50 by U.S. News & World Report, UF Health Shands has 12 specialties recognized, more than any other hospital in the state of Florida.

-UF Health Shands Hospital ranks among the nation’s top hospitals in five specialties.
+UF Health Shands Hospital ranks among the nation’s top hospitals in many specialties.

-UF Health Shands Children’s Hospital ranks among the nation’s top hospitals in four specialties.
+UF Health Shands Children’s Hospital ranks among the nation’s top hospitals in many specialties.

 UF Health Shands hospitals and programs received a fifth consecutive Magnet designation from the American Nurses Credentialing Center in spring 2023.
 The Magnet Recognition Program serves as the gold standard for nursing excellence and gives consumers a benchmark for measuring quality care.
 It’s the highest national honor for any professional nursing practice.